Developer Guide

 Implementation

-.
+The theme is facilitated by Theme.
 It contains two modes which are light mode and dark mode.
 The light mode is closely

-indicate what the current theme is.
+.
+Moreover, two attributes (showLight and showDark) of CommandResult indicate what the current theme is.

 Given below is an example usage scenario and how the light/dark mechanism behaves at each step.